The flag in the above screenshot is rendered with the waving flag layer.

 The air damps the movement of the flag.
 Use a higher value to make it less flappy.

 The radius of the pole.
 This is used for collision detection.

 The 1st slider controls the top, the 2nd the middle and the 3rd the bottom.

 The length and radius of the cord.

 The colour of the cord.

 With this property you can define the maximum size of the flag.
 This is important for templates that must render flags with different dimensions correctly.
-Press <F2> to display the bounds.
+Press <F2> to display the bounding box.